aflashyrhetoric/aflashyrhetoric.github.io/content/posts/persistence.md

 "Good enough for now."

+### July 6th, 2016

+No, no, I'll keep working.

 ### July 12, 2016.
 4:39PM

 > Hello Kevin.
 Thank you for your application.
-We would like you to interview at our office in Manhattan.
+We would like you to interview at our office in NYC.

 Look outside.
 Try not to cry.